Macron predicts Trump will scrap Iran nuclear deal

 Breaking News Emails

-President Donald Trump is likely to scrap the Iran nuclear deal, French President Emanuel Macron said, adding that he is working on containing the damage with an ambitious new diplomatic framework for when Trump does.
+WASHINGTON — President Donald Trump is likely to scrap the Iran nuclear deal, French President Emanuel Macron said, adding that he is working on containing the damage with an ambitious new diplomatic framework.

 Related

-Macron said he can't be sure what Trump will do on May 12, the next deadline for the U.S. to recertify Iran’s compliance with the nuclear deal, but he believes Trump will scrap it to satisfy domestic political concerns.
-Macron said during his private Oval Office meeting with Trump on Tuesday, the U.S. president repeated his long-held criticism of the agreement, describing it as "the worst deal ever, it’s a nightmare, it was a catastrophe, and so on and so on."

-Macron said he told Trump during their private talks that he warned the president that killing the deal “would open Pandora’s Box,” adding “I don’t think your president wants to make war with Iran.”
+Macron said he told Trump during their private talks that killing the deal “would open Pandora’s box,” adding: “I don’t think your president wants to make war with Iran.”

+The Iran nuclear deal offered Tehran billions of dollars in sanctions relief in exchange for agreeing to curb its nuclear program.

+Macron also suggested that Trump's Iran strategy is influenced by what he sees as the result of his hardline tactics toward North Korea.

-Macron predicted that if the U.S. gets out of the Joint Comprehensive Plan of Action, the formal name for the deal between China, France, Germany, Russia, the United Kingdom, the U.S., the European Union and Iran to ensure Iran's nuclear program remains peaceful — the Trump administration will impose very tough sanctions on Iran, leading to a time of greater tension.
+Macron predicted that if the U.S. gets out of the Joint Comprehensive Plan of Action — the formal name for the deal between China, France, Germany, Russia, the United Kingdom, the U.S., the European Union and Iran to ensure Tehran's nuclear program remains peaceful — the Trump administration will impose very tough sanctions on Iran, leading to a time of greater tension.

 Related